-But as the the palm branches turn brown in the sun and the “red-carpet” of cloaks is put away, unresolved conflicts remain.
+But when the the palm branches turn brown and the “red-carpet” of cloaks is put away, unresolved conflicts remain.
 Evil presses in, not as easy to identify as we thought.
 Sin wins the day, both personally and corporately.
 Friends transform into enemies.
-Favorite Doctrines and Laws lose their luster.
+Favorite doctrines and laws lose their luster.
 Disappointment, cynicism, and fear blind the eyes.
-A pervasive, gray cloud threatens to smother hope.

 If today we didn’t know what Holy Week would bring, we would be filled with longings and regrets, perhaps we’d even join the mob mentality of the Jews as Passover approached.
 Or perhaps we’d find ourselves cowering and cowardly as were the disciples.

-The Lord still gives us the gift of poets who have the ability to express the longings we are feeling.
+God still gives us poets who have the ability to express our heart longings.
 One such poet is James Troy Turner.
-Like Jesus’ followers who were not highly educated, who had few of this worlds goods, but who felt the burden of sin and oppression and wanted to believe that a Deliverer would set them free— so James Troy Turner expresses the neediness and longing of Holy Week with these verses:
+Like Jesus’ followers who were not highly educated, who had few of this worlds goods, but who felt the burden of sin and oppression and wanted to believe that a Deliverer would set them free—so James Troy Turner expresses the neediness and longing of Holy Week with these verses:

 Deeper and deeper into the open arms of death,